devdanny2024/wanzami/Tasks and Documents/ui_loading_tasks_2025-12-05.md

 Continue watching for series has to pick the episode the person stopped at and also get the point they stopped.
 That is what will show in the Continue watching row

-Add Cookies Policy accept and reject to the page.
+Search UI is not correct.
+Move the Search bar down.

-On Hover of the <svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="lucide lucide-power w-5 h-5 text-white"><path d="M12 2v10"></path><path d="M18.4 6.6a9 9 0 1 1-12.77.04"></path></svg> For sign out can we make the color Wanzami Orange when you Hover
+And On Hover of the <svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="lucide lucide-power w-5 h-5 text-white"><path d="M12 2v10"></path><path d="M18.4 6.6a9 9 0 1 1-12.77.04"></path></svg> For sign out can we make the color Wanzami Orange when you Hover

 Which do we Prefer for Sign out Sign out Button or The off button